January 31, February 1 & 2, 2020

 From the San Fernando Valley area: Take Hwy 14 to CA 178.
 Turn right to the town of Inyokern.
 Turn right on Brown Road at the gas station/convenience store and follow Brown Road to EP26 (Wiknich Rd).

 Basic Ride Info: We have combined the trails north of the Garlock Road between Hwy 395 and CA 14.
-This year we have expanded the ride to include a loop that goes through the Last Chance area and looks down upon Red Canyon.
+This year we have expanded the ride to a three day Pioneer Ride and have added a WDRA ride each day for those wanting to ride more than an LD but less than an AERC 50.
 The camp is easy accessible on a good road and features a good base even when wet.
 The camp has no amenities other than the water and portable toilets supplied by ride management.
 The first day trail starts near Sheep Springs and heads out towards Laurel Mountain then down into the Garlock Valley before climbing back through Goler Gulch onto Mormon Flat and back to the camp.
 The second day returns to Mormon Flat, then turns west into the Last Chance area and the upper Red Canyon drainage then back to camp via the west side of Black Mountain.
 Most of the trail is excellent desert footing with spectacular desert scenery, hopefully with green grass and early flowers if El Nino delivers as promised.
 A motel and the best Mexican restaurant in Kern County is located in Inyokern just 6 miles to the north.
 More choices for accommodations and culinary options are available 8-10 miles away in Ridgecrest.

 Destination information for health certificates: Health certificates are required for horses coming into California from other states.
 They are not required for horses coming from within the state.
 The requirements for health papers vary depending on conditions both in California and other states.
 Your local veterinarian will be able to counsel you on current requirements.
 The destination address is EP26 and Brown Road, Inyokern, CA 93527.